Managing PLATFORMS & ECOSYSTEMS (HICSS Minitrack)

 - Eisenmann, T., Parker, G., & Alstyne, M. V. (2011).
 Platform envelopment.
 Strategic Management Journal, 32(12), 1270–1285.

-- Furstenau, D., Baiyere, A., Schewina, K., Schulte-Althoff, M., Rothe, H. (forthcoming).
-Extended Generativity Theory on Digital Platforms.
-Information Systems Research.
+- Fürstenau, D., Baiyere, A., Schewina, K., Schulte-Althoff, M., & Rothe, H. (2023).
+Extended generativity theory on digital platforms.
+Information Systems Research, 34(4), 1686-1710.

 - Gawer, A. (2021).
 Digital platforms’ boundaries: The interplay of firm scope, platform sides, and digital interfaces.
 Long Range Planning, 54(5), 102045.